Cancer Assn. announces new fundraiser - Urbana Daily Citizen

 A raffle for Ohio State tickets will also take place that evening.

-Tickets are $25 each and can be purchased by calling or texting committee members:
+Tickets are $25 each, which covers admission, the music of Honey Compass and food.
+Tickets can be purchased by calling or texting committee members:

 -Andrea Shiffer, 937-206-6229